awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-api.md

 If you use role chaining, your session is limited to a maximum of one hour\.
 If you then use the `DurationSeconds` parameter to provide a value greater than one hour, the operation fails\.

 **Note**
-For security purposes, you can use AWS CloudTrail to audit the use of roles in the account\.
-The call to `AssumeRole` must include a role session name between 2 and 64 characters long that can include letters, numbers, and the `=,.@-` characters\.
-The role session name is used in CloudTrail logs to identify actions performed by the temporary security credentials\.
-For more information, see [CloudTrail Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/eventreference.html) in the *AWS CloudTrail User Guide*\.
+For security purposes, administrators can [review AWS CloudTrail logs](cloudtrail-integration.md#cloudtrail-integration_signin-tempcreds) to learn who performed an action in AWS\.
+Your administrator might require that you specify your IAM user name as the session name when you assume the role\.
+For more information, see [`aws:RoleSessionName`](reference_policies_iam-condition-keys.md#ck_rolesessionname)\.

 The following example in Python using the Boto3 interface to AWS \([AWS SDK for Python \(Boto\) V3](https://aws.amazon.com/tools/)\) shows how to call `AssumeRole`\.
 It also shows how to use the temporary security credentials returned by `AssumeRole` to list all Amazon S3 buckets in the account that owns the role\.